jkb0o/pecs/README.md

 ### Features
 - promise chaining with `then()`, `ok_then()` and `or_else()`
 - state passing (`state` for promises is like `self` for items)
-- complete type inference (the next promise knows tye types of previous result)
+- complete type inference (the next promise knows the type of the previous result)
 - out-of-the-box timer and http promises via `asyn` mod and stateful `state.asyn()`
 - custom promise registretion (add any asyn function you want!)
 - `system params` fetching (promise `asyn!` funcs accepts the same params